Is This The Perfect Summer Alternative To Rosé?

-The official start of summer was the 21st of June, but we've been celebrating with rosé since the very first hint of spring.
+The official start of summer was June 21, but we've been celebrating with rosé since the very first hint of spring.
 Now that the days are slowly getting shorter again, however, we're starting to wonder — is there something more than pink wine for this time of year?

 It's not that we'll ever quit rosé, of course, but sometimes, it's good to have alternatives.
 And if you, too, are hunting for a crisp, refreshing option to spice things up, we'd like to suggest Lambrusco.
 A sparkling wine that is typically red but can also be rosé and even white, it hails from Northern Italy and is another perfect easy-drinking, effervescent wine for hot summer days.